5 ways stress drives weight gain

 Secondly, it increases the rate you store fat

 Not only will you crave more sugar & carbs, you will be more efficient at storing fat.
 In addition to the elevated cortisol, fat stores begin producing cortisol too!
 A double whammy!
 Now that occasional treat is more likely to stick around longer…especially around your waist!

-Thirdly, it increases belly fat
+Thirdly, stress increases belly fat